Mezcla: Discover Recipes To Excite With Ixta Belfrage

 It might seem like an obvious answer, but it would have to be Yotam Ottolenghi, who inspired my cooking long before I ever met him.
 I was lucky enough to work alongside him for 5 years and learned so much from him whilst at the same time, he gave me space to build my own identity.
 Yotam is incredibly wise and kind and I’m forever grateful for his support.

-What are your favourite summer recipes from the book?
+What are your favorite summer recipes from the book?
 Are there any seasonal ingredients you’re especially looking forward to using?

 There are so many summery recipes in the book, here’s inspiration for a perfect al fresco summer feast: Mango and cheese salad with jalapeno and lime, tomato and lime galette with crunchy spelt chipotle pastry, plaice with yellow and green tomatoes, brown butter curried cornbread, gem salad with maple and lime dressing & peach and rooibos iced tea sorbet!